vespaiach/ledger-react/README.md

 </p>

-# Live Playground
+# Playground

-The demo version at: https://ledger.dedyn.io/
+The demo version at: https://ledger-react.herokuapp.com with demo account: tester/12345

 # Features